 Another common treatment is the use of steroid injections.
 The injections are placed directly into the joint and contain cortisone, which is a steroid that reduces inflammation and pain.
 While this type of injection may also be effective at masking the pain, like medications, it does not address the root cause of the pain and inflammation.

 Regenerative medicine is at the forefront of medical treatment advancement.
 This type of therapy utilizes the body’s own healing capabilities by introducing a concentrated number of cells directly into the injured tissue to stimulate healing and regeneration.
 One of the most common regenerative medicine treatments for synovial joint pain is platelet-rich plasma.

 Platelet-rich plasma therapy involves extracting a sample of blood, then centrifuging it to allow the red blood cells and plasma to separate from one another.
 The plasma is then removed and centrifuged again so that the platelet-rich plasma can be isolated.
 This plasma contains platelets, white blood cells, and many growth factors.
-These components all encourage cellular regeneration, promote healing, and recruit stem cells to the area to help create new tissue.
+These components all encourage cellular regeneration, promote healing, and recruit biologics therapy to the area to help create new tissue.